baagaard-usgs/geomodelgrids/docs/overview/storage-layout.md

 ## HDF5 Storage Scheme

 The model is stored in an HDF5 file.
-The elevation of the ground surface (topography) is stored in the `topograhy` dataset if it is not a flat surface at sea level.
+The elevation of the ground surface (topography) is stored in the `topography` dataset if it is not a flat surface at sea level.
 The grids are stored in the `blocks` group.
 Attributes are included at the root level and for each data set in order to yield a self-describing model.
 That is, no additional